You are here: Home page > Home life > Energy-saving lamps

 5. As the electrons hurtle down the tubes, they collide with atoms of the mercury.
 The collisions give the mercury atoms energy so their electrons jump to higher energy levels.
 But this makes the mercury atoms unstable, so the electrons quickly return to their ground states.
 When they do so, they give off photons of invisible ultraviolet light (slightly higher frequency than the blue light we can see), shown here as a purple wiggly line.

 6. If fluorescent lights make invisible light, how come they glow white?
 Here's the clever part.
 The thin glass tubes of a fluorescent light are covered in white-colored chemicals called phosphors.
-When the ultraviolet light strikes atom of the phosphors (shown here as gray dots), it excites their electrons in just the same way that the mercury atoms were excited.
+When the ultraviolet light strikes atom of the phosphors (shown here as white dots), it excites their electrons in just the same way that the mercury atoms were excited.
 This makes the phosphor atoms unstable, so they give off their excess energy as photons—which, this time, happen to be visible, white light (indicated here with yellow wiggly lines).

 Electronics inside a CFL lamp